tanzila0503/Fair-Price-Watchdog-/README.md

   ___

-✨ What Makes It Different
+## ✨ What Makes It Different

-It reads prices like a human.
-When a site renders prices in JavaScript (invisible to raw scraping), the agent captures a fully-rendered screenshot via the Bright Data Browser API and a vision model reads the price off the image — no brittle selectors.
+- **It reads prices like a human.** When a site renders prices in JavaScript (invisible to raw scraping), the agent captures a fully-rendered screenshot via the Bright Data Browser API, and a vision model reads the price directly from the image — no brittle selectors.

-It never hangs.
-Every fetch has a hard deadline and falls back gracefully (Web Unlocker → Residential → Browser API → honest "mock" label).
+- **It never hangs.** Every fetch has a hard deadline and falls back gracefully (Web Unlocker → Residential → Browser API → honest "mock" label).
 A blocked site degrades to a labeled result, never a frozen demo.

-It's honest.
-Every result is tagged live / partial / mock.
+- **It's honest.** Every result is tagged **live / partial / mock**.
 We never present synthetic data as real.

-It's court-ready.
-Every HTML + screenshot capture is SHA-256 hashed and embedded in a filable FTC complaint PDF.
+- **It's court-ready.** Every HTML and screenshot capture is SHA-256 hashed and embedded in a filable FTC complaint PDF.

 ---